nikz9/nikz9/README.md

 - A mobile developer currently working  as a Flutter Developer
 - Bachelor in Computer Science graduated in 2022
-- Freelancer doing freelancing since January 2022
+- Working as a Mobile Dev since April 2022
-- Got any work reach me out - https://www.fiverr.com/nikul9
 - You can find me on various places as mentioned below 😀

 ---------------------------------------

 * 🌍  I'm based in Bhuj
-* ✉️  You can contact me at [sodhanikul938@gmail.com](mailto:sodhanikul938@gmail.com)
 * 🧠  I'm learning Native IOS
 * 🤝  I'm open to collaborating on any interesting projects
 * ⚡   I also play sports and go to gym regularly